 Later, with the change of office of the President in November 2005, President Mahinda Rajapakase appointed Douglas Devananda as Minister of Social Services and Social Welfare.

 When the A9 Road was closed on August 11th 2006, there was a severe shortage of essential items in the Jaffna Peninsula.
 The people of Jaffna underwent immense difficulties.
 With the greatest difficulty and the help of the Government, Douglas Devananda made arrangements to bring the essential items from Tamil Nadu in the early part of January 2007.
 Once again he was personally present in Jaffna during the most difficult time, to share the sufferings of his people.
 His actions reveal his sincere concern for his people.
-Recently he has obtained the approval of the Cabinet of Ministers for establishing Rehabilitation Centers for males and females who surrender to the authorities in Jaffna.
+He obtained the approval of the Cabinet of Ministers for establishing Rehabilitation Centers for males and females who surrender to the authorities in Jaffna.